microsoft/PartnerResources/_docs/Skilling/Infrastructure Academy/Resources/Infrastructure/Azure IaaS Foundation for Epic.md

 - epic on azure resources
 ---

-# Azure IaaS Foundation Services for Epic
+# Azure IaaS Foundation Services for Epic on Azure

 ## Compute